Ben Domenech: Career

 Domenech's NRO column recapped political talk shows on television.
 Domenech was the youngest ever political appointee of the George W. Bush administration.
 His father, Douglas Domenech, had held several mid-level positions in the Bush administration.
 Ben Domenech later worked as a speechwriter for Health and Human Services Secretary Tommy Thompson.

-Domenech subsequently worked as contributing editor for the National Review Online, followed by two years as chief speechwriter for United States Senator John Cornyn (R-TX).
-He was also an editor at Regnery Publishing, where he edited books by Michelle Malkin, Ramesh Ponnuru, and Hugh Hewitt.
+Domenech subsequently worked as a contributing editor for the National Review Online, followed by two years as chief speechwriter for United States Senator John Cornyn (R-TX).
+He also then worked as an editor at Regnery Publishing, where he edited books by Michelle Malkin, Ramesh Ponnuru, and Hugh Hewitt.

 In March 2006, Domenech was named as a blogger for The Washington Post, hired to contribute to the newspaper's opinion pages from a conservative point of view.
-Liberal and left-of-center bloggers protested Doemenech's appointment, citing what they regarded as inappropriate comments on his blog.
-Among other things, Domenech called cartoonist Ted Rall a "steaming bag of pus"; described Teresa Heinz Kerry, the wife of former Secretary of State John Kerry, as an "oddly shaped egotistical ketchup-colored muppet"; called Pat Robertson a "senile, crazy old fool"; and labeled washingtonpost.com's "White House Briefing" columnist Dan Froomkin "an embarrassment".
+Liberal and left-of-center bloggers protested Domenech's appointment, citing what they regarded as inappropriate comments on his blog.
+Among other things, Domenech had called political cartoonist Ted Rall a "steaming bag of pus"; described Teresa Heinz Kerry, the wife of former Secretary of State John Kerry, as an "oddly shaped egotistical ketchup-colored muppet"; and called Pat Robertson a "senile, crazy old fool".
 The Post, however, vowed to stand by Domenech.

-On March 21, 2006, only three days into his appointment, Domenech resigned his position after evidence surfaced showing that he had earlier plagiarized the earlier works of others that had originally appeared in The New Yorker, The Washington Post, the National Review, and several other publications.
-The Post said it did not know about his plagiarism when the newspaper hired him.
-Jim Brady, then executive editor of washingtonpost.com, said he would have fired Domenech had he not first offered to quit because the allegations of plagiarism made it necessary to "sever the relationship".
+On March 21, 2006, only three days into his appointment, however, Domenech resigned his position after evidence surfaced showing that he had earlier plagiarized the earlier works of others that had originally appeared in The New Yorker, The Washington Post, the National Review, and several other publications.
+The Post said it had not known about his plagiarism when the newspaper hired him, and had editors known, they would never have offered him the job in the first place.
+Jim Brady, the-then executive editor of washingtonpost.com, said he would have fired Domenech had he not first offered to quit because the allegations of plagiarism made it necessary to "sever the relationship".

 During the 2008 election, Domenech wrote numerous columns for both Human Events and for The Washington Times.
-During the 2012 election, Domenech commented extensively on social and economic issues related to Occupy Wall Street for the Heritage Foundation.
+During the 2012 election, Domenech commented extensively on social and economic issues related to the Occupy Wall Street movement. for the Heritage Foundation.